SmortAI/smort/README.md

-# smortAi
+# SmortAI
-Smort Ai is a fully opensource smart assistant that is mainly written in python
+SmortAI is a fully open-source smart assistant that is mainly written in Python

 ## Install